carsonwoods/git-devops-workshop/devops/README.md

 ### Pull Requests

-Pull requests are the defacto way that code changes are merged into collaborative projects.
+Pull requests are the de facto way that code changes are merged into collaborative projects.
 Github (and other git providers) offer a mechanism for code to be reviewed and discussed before being merged into the repository.

 #### Forks